 School Board Policy IAA,

 Notification of Learning Objectives.
 In high school, this requirement is met by providing students with a syllabus for each of their courses.
 Parents also may find it helpful to view course descriptions detailed

-Middle School Program Guide provides a summary of learning objectives for grades 6-8.
+within our middle and high school program guides.
 ACPS curricula for all core instructional areas (grades PK-12) may be accessed through